sloev/susie-report/kamstrup.rst

 Included in the data link layer is a CRC with reference to the CCITT-standard using the polynomial 1021h.
 Only deviation from the standard is the initial value, which is 0000h instead of FFFFh.
 The CRC result is calculated for destination address, CID and data.
 CRC is transmitted with MSByte first and LSByte last.

-I decided to include a table of all possible crc checksums for the given length in my code so i did not have to compute it on each frame.
+I decided to include a table of all possible CRC checksums for the given length in my code so I did not have to compute it on each frame.
 In the *user/kmp.c file you can see the checksum table.

 **Application layer**

 Most data in the application layer is handled in a KMP register format.
-You use command id's (CID's) to tell the kamstrup which registers you are interested in.
+You use command id's (CID's) to tell the Kamstrup which registers you are interested in.

-The kamstrup specifies a variable lenght register format.
+The Kamstrup specifies a variable length register format.
 This format includes three bytes show below:

 .. image::